310mc/https-310mc.github.io-tl/source/_posts/small_stories/crossroad.md

 {% bubble Keito %}
 W-What are you on about!?
 Explain, Morisawa!
 I might be able to help!

-<th>(And while I'm pretending to be worried, I’ll move away from Sakuma-san and… sneakily get closer to Morisawa and talk to him quietly.)</th>
+<th>(And while I’m pretending to be worried, I’ll move away from Sakuma-san and… sneakily get closer to Morisawa and talk to him quietly.)</th>
 {% endbubble %}

 {% img /img/es/eventstory/crossroad/1_2.jpg %}